pylayers/pylayers/doc/modules/antprop.rst

 antprop
 =======

-This module contains all the classes and functions related to antennas and propagation channel description.
+This module contains all classes and functions related to antennas and propagation channel description.

 .. module:: pylayers.antprop